JuanOliveros1/Chatbot-Qualifier/README.md

 # Steps
 * I created a function had had all the bots reponses
 * Then I collected the users input
-* And gave a reponse back
+* And gave a reponse back to the user
 * Finally made sure that the reponse was not ('q')  since it quits the program